Thursday, July 19, 2012

 warm friendly long term relation

-helpful courteous efficient
+helpful courteous

 Service